Qwarry/gtm-qwarry-doc/index.md

 1. On the "*How do you want to use this tag ?*" question, leave the default selected radio box "*As a visit tag*"
 2. Choose your preferred way to postback (*Pixel* or *Hidden iframe*)
-3. As a Qwarry client, you should have been granted an *Advertiser ID*
+3. As a Qwarry client, you should have been granted an *Advertiser tag ID*
 4. You can leave the default value for *Custom value* if no additional information was given from the Qwarry AdOps team

 #### Conversion tag usage